matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 :::

+## Add tokens to bridge

+To add your token to the bridge, fill and submit the [token request form](https://5p68rkvrcqg.typeform.com/to/NbYpe2pw) and we will get your token added.

 ## Default bridges

 You can get default bridges' addresses using the `zks_getBridgeContracts` endpoint or `getDefaultBridgeAddresses` method of `Provider` in our [Javascript SDK](../../../api/js/) (similar methods are available in the other SDKs).